Cities that are canceling their big New Year’s Eve events — and those still going forward

 Other cities around the world with traditionally iconic celebrations still plan to host their events but with safety precautions in place.

+On Wednesday, Dr. Anthony Fauci repeated his warning that people should avoid large New Year’s Eve gatherings and stick with small gatherings of vaccinated family or close friends.

+Fauci is director of the National Institute of Allergy and Infectious Diseases and President Joe Biden’s top medical adviser.

-As of 3 p.m.
-ET December 25, this what some of the world cities with traditionally huge New Year’s Eve events are doing.
+As of 5 p.m.
+ET December 29, this what some of the world cities with traditionally huge New Year’s Eve events were doing.

 Canceled events